 Aside from a small number of cases, most data indicate cetyl alcohol’s safety is very well established.
 According to a study in the International Journal of Toxicology, Cetyl alcohol was found to be safe for everyday use in cosmetic products.

 Numerous animal studies have shown that it is non-irritating to skin and eyes and safe to ingest, which is why it is so common in lipsticks.3

 A small minority of the data has found some side effects associated with use of Cetyl alcohol products.
 People with sensitive skin or who may be allergic to Cetyl alcohol may experience contact dermatitis.2

 Other side effects may include burning, stinging, redness, and inflammation.
-If you experience any of these symptoms, you should consult with a health professional for additional options.
+If you experience any of these symptoms, you should consult with a health professional for additional options and resources.